A large earwig infestation can damage garden crops. As a result, you must get rid of them if you spot many of these pests.

 This method is a good use of old newspapers, as they make a nice trap for earwigs when damp.

-Simply roll several of the newspapers up, ensuring they’re loose so the pests can get into all the folds.
-Next, wet the newspapers enough to make them damp and then place them around the garden at night.
+Roll several newspapers up, ensuring they’re loose so the pests can get into all the folds.
+Next, wet the newspapers enough to make them damp and place them around the garden at night.

-In the morning, immerse the newspaper rolls in a pan of soapy water.
+In the morning, immerse the newspaper rolls in a pan of soap and water.
+The earwigs that are inside will die in the soapy water.

-Yet another great use of baking soda in the vegetable garden is that this substance is poisonous to many insect pests.
+Yet another great use of baking soda in the vegetable garden is that it is poisonous to many insect pests.

-Simply add a couple of tablespoons of baking soda to a spray bottle filled with water.
-Next, add a little bit of liquid soap and shake well.
+Add one tablespoon of baking soda to a spray bottle filled with a gallon of water.
+Next, add two tablespoons of liquid soap and shake well.

-You can also add one part baking soda to three parts soapy water and pour it down the drain to help stop earwigs from coming up.
+You can add one part baking soda to three parts of soapy water and pour it down the drain to help stop earwigs from coming up.

 12. Beer